K-JC/the-aqua-pool/README.md

 ## Join Us Section
 ![Join Us Form](/assets/images/join-now-form.PNG)
 * The user can enter their details in this join us form section.
-The form work correctly and I have included the required entries in all fields so for example an email address is required in the email address box and nothing else will be accepted so it must have the correct @ value included.
+The form works correctly and I have included the required entries in all fields so for example an email address is required in the email address box and nothing else will be accepted so it must have the correct @ value included.
 The form sends the user back to the Home page.

 # Contact Us Features
 ![Join Us Form](/assets/images/contact-page.PNG)